Why Test Incinerator Bottom Ash?

 - pH, alkali reserve and cyanides

-Air Pollution Control (APC) residue is a by-product of cleaning flue gases following the combustion process, where waste gases essentially go further up the chimney.
-These are often classed as hazardous waste and therefore it is a permit requirement to test APC.
-SOCOTEC can monitor your APC residue, with our scope of tests including dioxins & furans, as well as heavy metals.
-We offer regular, bi-annual monitoring and testing to keep you compliant with your permit.
+Air Pollution Control Residue (APCr) is a by-product of cleaning the flue gases following the combustion process, and the waste gases are discharged from the chimney.
+The APCr are classed as an absolute hazardous waste and would not usually require testing for the purpose of hazardous waste classification.
+However, it is a usual permit requirement to test APCr to characterize the waste for disposal.
+SOCOTEC can monitor your APCr residue, with our scope of tests including dioxins & furans, as well as heavy metals.
+We are able offer regular, monitoring and testing to keep you compliant with your permit requirements.

-Also, if your site changes its recycling route, then we can offer the necessary WAC analysis.
-This includes a standard WAC test, with a five day turnaround on results.
+Also, if your site changes its recycling route, then we can offer the necessary leachable metals analysis that is a usual permit requirement with a five day turnaround on results.